JuliaML/MLDataPattern.jl/README.md

 # MLDataPattern

-*Utility package for subsetting, partitioning, and resampling Machine Learning datasets.
+*Utility package for subsetting, partitioning, iterating, and resampling of Machine Learning datasets.
 Aside from providing common functionality, this library also allows for first class support of custom user-defined data structures.*

 | **Package Status** | **Package Evaluator** | **Build Status**  |
 |:------------------:|:---------------------:|:-----------------:|